geek-cookbook/geek-cookbook/docs/recipes/kubernetes/authentik.md

 ### Ingress

-Setup your ingress for the Authentik UI.
+Setup your ingress for the authentik UI.
 If you plan to add outposts to proxy other un-authenticated endpoints later, this is where you'll add them:

 ```yaml hl_lines="3 7" title="Configure your ingress"
     ingress: